Last updated on January 2nd, 2020 at 02:45 pm

 These are all valid and completely normal questions.
-We are all about saving around here, but saving money on groceries, clothes, or other small purchases is something that seems easy to tackle on a quick, short-term basis.
+We’re all about saving around here, but saving money on groceries, clothes, or other small purchases is something that seems easy to tackle on a quick, short-term basis.
 Saving for retirement somehow feels SO much bigger and more daunting.

-I know we are all so busy with kids and homes and work, but our financial futures are way too important to keep putting off.
-Whether you want to or not, you will get the abrupt wake-up call, whether it’s your “babies” leaving for college, or when you see that big college tuition bill, or you realize your 401K balance isn’t what you’d like it to be.
-Don’t let your future be decided for you, put yourself in charge.
+I know we’re all busy with kids and homes and work, but our financial futures are way too important to keep putting off.
+Whether you like it or not, you will get an abrupt wake-up call, whether it’s your “babies” leaving for college, or when you see that big college tuition bill, or you realize your 401K balance isn’t what you’d like it to be.
+But, don’t let your future be decided for you, put yourself in charge.

-Pop over to AceYourRetirement.org, and get personalized, simple tips on how to jumpstart your retirement savings and make sure you are on track.
 As you might know, college tuition is going up all the time.
 My husband and I are trying to save for our retirement, but at the same time, want to contribute to my son’s education so he doesn’t take on too much student loan debt.
-It was so helpful for me to see a couple steps I could take today to help make sure my family is on track for a more secure financial future.
+It was so helpful for me to see a couple of steps I could take today to help make sure my family is on track for a more secure financial future.

-Here are a few tips to consider to help you maximize your retirement savings:
+Here are a few tips to help you maximize your savings as you plan your retirement.

 - While gathered with your family for the holidays, discuss your savings plans and retirement goals, and what you can do today to achieve them.
 It’s important for everyone in the family to be on the same page about your financial goals and priorities.